Dropout Drops Double Descent: Introduction

-where $\ast$ means an element-wise product for randomly dropping parameters in the training step.
-The dropout prevents overfitting and provides a way to efficiently combine many different neural network architectures in an exponential manner \cite{10}.
+where $\ast$ denotes an element-wise product, serving to drop parameters during the training phase randomly.
+Dropout aids in preventing overfitting and offers a means to efficiently combine a wide range of different neural network architectures \citep{10}.

-The proofs of the main theorems and experiments are limited to a non-asymptotic view, which means that $n,p$ do not tend towards infinity.
-To our best knowledge, this is the first time that the dropout to show it can mitigate the double-descent curve in a non-asymptotic view.